Mental Health Resources

 - Lifeline Online Postvention Manual (a staff guide to implementing postvention strategies provided by the National Suicide Prevention Lifeline)

-- Organizational Postvention Guidelines (a staff resource to guidelines for postvention plans provided by the Riverside Trauma Center)
+- Organizational Postvention Guidelines (a staff resource with guidelines for postvention plans provided by the Riverside Trauma Center)

 - Postvention as Prevention: One Community's Story (a TeenScreen Schools & Communities resource provided by the National Center for Mental Health Checkups at Columbia University)